josep-rc/angular-full/README.md

-# bower-angular
+# angular-full

-This repo is for distribution on `bower`.
-The source for this module is in the [main AngularJS repo](https://github.com/angular/angular.js).
+A copy of Angular with their additional modules for distribution on `bower`.

+The source for Angular is in the
+[main AngularJS repo](https://github.com/angular/angular.js).
 Please file issues and pull requests against that repo.